-Treating gout as soon as it is diagnosed is essential in preventing chronic gout as well as managing the pain and other symptoms before they get out of control.
+Treating gout as soon as it is diagnosed is essential in preventing chronic gout and managing the pain and other symptoms before they get out of control.

-After diagnosis, your doctor will more than likely prescribe Nonsteriodal anti-inflammatory drugs (NSAIDs).
-These are used to control inflammation and pain as a result of the gout; over–the–counter options for these include ibuprofen and naproxen.
-Side effects of these type drugs include the risk of stomach pain, bleeding, and ulcers.
+After diagnosis, your doctor will more than likely prescribe Non-steroidal anti-inflammatory drugs (NSAIDs).
+These are used to control inflammation and pain as a result of gout; over–the–counter options for these include ibuprofen and naproxen.
+Side effects of these drugs risk stomach pain, bleeding, and ulcers.

-For those unable to take NSAIDs, doctors can prescribe colchicine, a pain reliever known for its ability to cut the pain of gout.
+For those unable to take NSAIDs, doctors can prescribe colchicine, a pain reliever known for cutting gout pain.
 However, this medication has a catch – it is usually accompanied by nausea, vomiting, and diarrhea.
-A lower dosage can still lessen the pain, but still usually has mild side effects.
+Lower dosage can still lessen the pain, but it usually has mild side effects.

-Corticosteroids, such as prednisone, also have the ability to control gout inflammation and pain.
-This medication can be administered as a pill or through a needle straight into you joint(s), but similarly to NSAIDs and colchicines, corticosteroids come with side effects as well including thinning bones, poor wound healing, and a decreased ability to fight infection.
-Taking a lower dose for a shorter amount of time can reduce the side effects and control the symptoms, but there is still a risk of side effects.
+Corticosteroids, such as prednisone, also can control gout inflammation and pain.
+This medication can be administered as a pill or through a needle straight into your joint(s).
+Still, similar to NSAIDs and colchicines, corticosteroids also have side effects, including thinning bones, poor wound healing, and a decreased ability to fight infection.
+Taking a lower dose for a shorter time can reduce the side effects and control the symptoms, but there is still a risk of side effects.

-1. Drink 8-16 cups of fluid every day with at least half of that fluid being water.
+1. Drink 8-16 cups of fluid daily, with at least half of that fluid being water.

 2. Avoid alcohol whenever possible.

-3. Eat a moderate amount of protein from foods like tofu, eggs, and nut butters.
+3. Eat moderate protein from foods like tofu, eggs, and nut butter.

-4. Limit your daily intake of meat, fish, and poultry to 4-6 ounces.
+4. Limit your daily meat, fish, and poultry intake to 4-6 ounces.

-There are also foods that will help protect you against gout, including low-fat dairy foods, complex carbohydrates, coffee, and fruits.
+Foods that will help protect you against gout include low-fat dairy foods, complex carbohydrates, coffee, and fruits.
 Once you get used to the diet, it will be easy to maintain.
 Gout doesn’t go away, but its symptoms can certainly be managed and reduced.